Just to state the blindingly obvious:

 - Most atheists are not members of anything merely because they are atheists - many are simply "not joiners".

-- Most atheists are not members of the British Humanist Association - it would have millions of members if they were.
+- Most atheists are not members of Humanist UK - it would have millions of members if they were.

-- Most atheists adopt a "live and let live" approach to religion - though they get annoyed when terrible things are done in the name of religion or when religion tries to poke its nose into people's personal or sexual lives.
+- Most atheists adopt a "live and let live" approach to religion - though they get annoyed when terrible things are done in the name of religion or when religion tries to poke its nose into people's personal, sexual or reproductive lives.

 - Most atheists are confident that most young people will reject religion eventually - despite what they are told at school - though they feel uncomfortable with schools which deny children a free and informed choice by promoting a single world view.